 The Mini Countryman little hybrid is accessible as a module half-breed,

 which means you can energize at home and begin each day with a full battery for around 26 miles of quiet,

-as well, with a punchy three-chamber oil motor working pair with the electric engine to make joined power yield of 224bhp.
+as well, with a punchy three-chamber oil motor working paired with the electric engine to make joined power yield of 224bhp.

-Costs for the Mini half and half begin at around £32,000 in the UK.
+Costs for the Mini half and a half begin at around £32,000 in the UK.

 5- Toyota Yaris Hybrid

-The littlest crossover as of now on UK deal is, maybe unavoidably, a Toyota.
+The littlest crossover as of now on the UK deal is, maybe unavoidably, a Toyota.

-With the longest experience of creating oil electric autos,
+With the longest experience in creating oil electric autos,

 Toyota statements up to 76mpg mileage and CO2 discharges remain at 84g/km.